SvenjaCSch/alpaca_telegram_chatbot/README.md

 Moreover, it has also been a challenge to evaluate chatbots and the relevant natural language-generating system.
 Various researches have been conducted to test and evaluate the performance of chatbots from different perspectives.
 Adiwardana et al. (2020) proposed an evaluation metric called Sensibleness and Specificity Average (SSA), which is an important element in human conversation.
 It primarily measures if the bot’s response in the conversation is logical and specific enough, and the experiment showed a strong correlation between the interactive SSA and perplexity.

+Furthermore, there were other suggestions for evaluating chatbots based on their performance and how people rate them.
+One of them was illustrated in “Economic and Social Development – 36th International Scientific Conference on Economic and Social Development – “Building Resilient Society”” by Verselica et al. (2018).
+The chapter “Chatbot evaluation metrics: Review paper” by Dijana Peras (Verselica et al., 2018) addresses the growing popularity of chatbots but the lack of a standardized chatbot evaluation framework to assess a chatbot's success.
+To solve this problem, the chapter proposes comprehensive chatbot evaluation metrics based on five perspectives, like the user's experience or linguistics.

 There were competitions on open-domain AIs.
 One of which, the second Conversational Intelligence Challenge (“ConvAI2”) (Dinan et al. 2020), aimed to find approaches to create a high-quality automatic evaluation tool so that the chatbot systems can be compared directly.
 This challenge proposed that apart from utterance-level performance, conversation-level performance, like a ratio of question-answer pairs in a dialogue, is also important in chatbot evaluations.

 Following the evaluation framework from ConvAI2, See et al (2019) also suggested that good control of four attributes in a chit-chat dialogue, including repetition and question words, could improve conversation evaluation.